 \textbf{Instruction optimization (IO).} On black-box LLMs, the origin of IO may be traced to \textit{discrete prompt search} \citep{deng2022rlprompt, shin2020autoprompt, xu2022gps, zhou2023survival, prasad-etal-2023-grips} which prepend optimized tokens, which can be viewed as a form of ``instructions'', to inputs.
-However, these approaches do not necessarily yield interpretable prompts, and most of them require output signals (such as logits) beyond strictly black-box access.
+However, these approaches do not necessarily yield interpretable prompts and most of them require output signals (such as logits) beyond strictly black-box access.
 Thus, recent advances have shifted towards utilizing an LLM itself to generate natural language instructions for iterative optimization on $\mathcal{D}_{\mathrm{val}}$ in Eq.~\ref{eq:apo}.
-The seminal work is APE~\citep{zhou2022large}, which employs the LLM to iteratively cull top-performing instructions on $\mathcal{D}_{\mathrm{val}}$ and paraphrase them until convergence.
-Similar evolutionary frameworks are widely used in follow-up works~\citep{guo2023connecting, hsieh2023automatic} and alternative formulation like Bayesian optimization (BO)~\citep{chen2023instructzero} was also used.
+The seminal works is APE~\citep{zhou2022large}, which employs the LLM to iteratively cull top-performing instructions on $\mathcal{D}_{\mathrm{val}}$ and paraphrase them until convergence.
+Similar evolutionary frameworks are widely used in follow-up works~\citep{guo2023connecting, hsieh2023automatic, zhou2024fairer} and alternative formulations like Bayesian optimization (BO)~\citep{chen2023instructzero} and neural bandits~\citep{lin2023use} were also used.
 Another line of works \citep{pryzant2023automatic, wang2023promptagent, ye2023prompt, sun2023autohint} employ \textit{reflection}, directing an LLM to articulate reasons for errors to iteratively improve instructions.
-Other approaches like OPRO and its variants \citep{yang2023large,liu2023large}, treat the LLM itself as a black-box optimizer, tasking it with generating new instructions based on the trajectory of previously evaluated instructions and their performances without explicitly requesting paraphrasing or reflection.
+Other approaches like OPRO and its variants \citep{yang2023large,liu2023large}, treat the LLM as a black-box optimizer, tasking it with generating new instructions based on the trajectory of previously evaluated instructions and their performances without explicit meta-instructions.